 After meetings and discussions with the congregation and villagers and bearing in mind the substantial efforts by villagers over the last thirty years to maintain and modernise this building, the PCC became aware that the community will not support yet another major fund raising or stewardship campaign.
 Even if the villagers had agreed to help it would, based on previous experience, take another thirty years to raise sufficient funds to replace all roofs with the preferred material.

-The PCC appreciates the preferred and best solution by the organisations whose authority is needed, is considered to be replacing with lead .
+The PCC appreciates the preferred and best solution is considered to be replacing with lead .
 However, in deference to the probable objections from those authorities, the PCC have no option - with the interior lime plaster and roof timbers getting damaged also with limited finances - but to investigate alternatives.

-The PCC discussed a temporary felt covering for all roofs.
-This would last approximately 20 years but by then the situation will be unchanged, because 20 years will not be long enough to raise sufficient money to replace with lead and by then it will be even more expensive to replace.

-The proposal is to put slates on the Nave Roof (used and approved on the 2010 toilet/kitchen extension and a traditional material) which would be a permanent replacement and should last at least 80 -100 years.
-Leave what lead remains on the South Aisle and Chapel roofs and cover with single layer felt as a 20 year temporary replacement.
-On the North Aisle Roof use either a three layer felt covering or a modern material giving a 30-40 year replacement.

-In addition it has been noticed the rendering on the outside of the south side wall of the Nave atop the South Aisle Roof is coming away and whilst the roof repairs are in progress this area would be re-rendered.
+The PCC sought advice from Barker Associates' RICS certified Historic Building Professionals as to what viable alternatives were available.
+They provided the supplementary feasibility reports, which should be reviewed with these statements.

+The proposal approved by the PCC is the following:

+Nave – a nominal increase in roof pitch to accommodate a permanent slate roof finish, as already used on the kitchen extension.

+North Aisle – removal of all remaining lead (except flashings) and replacement with high performance felt.

+South Aisle – removal of all remaining lead (except flashings) and replacement with high performance felt, including essential timber repairs to the parapet gutter.

+Chapel – removal of remaining lead to the north side, retention of lead to the south side and parapet gutters.
+Replacement in high performance felt.

+The felt to be used has a 20 year manufacturer guarantee to provide peace of mind to the PCC that a durable solution is installed.

 We will have sufficient funds to do the work as described (through fundraising and the remaining monies from a now obsolete Friends restoration account), as soon as approval and circumstances permit.
-This will give our successors a longer period of time and the opportunity to raise funds for a better and more permanent solution for the South Aisle & Chapel Roofs and longer still for a permanent roof replacement for the North Aisle.
+This will give our successors a longer period of time and the opportunity to raise funds for a better and more permanent solution for the felt roofs.

 The PCC and their architect together have formulated this proposal and appreciate we need, bearing in mind the financial situation and deterioration of the building, a realistic and achievable approach to move forward, if this building is to be saved and thus usable for future generations.
 Without an urgent reroofing we anticipate the building to continue to deteriorate to the point it may well not be able to be used and open to the public for worship or mission.